psDevUK/jekflix-template/_posts/2019-12-03-Serving-SQL-on-a-UniversalDashboard.md

 Start-UDDashboard -Dashboard $dashboard -Port 10005
 ```

 This is a complete dashboard!
 Lets note some important things here.
 First thing I did was to use place the function at the top of my script block, I then imported the universaldashboard module, then I imported a custom component module I built which I blogged about previously.
-So **two** custom things need to be imported into my universaldashboard session a custom fuction and a custom module.
-This was done by using `$Init = New-UDEndpointInitialization -Function @("Invoke-Sqlcmd2") -Module @("UniversalDashboard.UDNumber")` to hold these **custom function and custom module** then if you look carefully I am binding the cariable I initialised to hold this information in, into the `-EndpointInitialization` parameter on the dashboard.
+So **two** custom things need to be imported into my universaldashboard session, a custom fuction and a custom module.
+This was done by using `$Init = New-UDEndpointInitialization -Function @("Invoke-Sqlcmd2") -Module @("UniversalDashboard.UDNumber")` to hold the **custom function and custom module** then if you look carefully I am binding the variable I initialised to hold this information in, into the `-EndpointInitialization` parameter on the dashboard.

 This now means I can use `invoke-sqlcmd2` and `new-udcounter` anywhere I want in my dashboard.
 Cool beans.
 So moving on you see I chose to display the output from SQL into a card component, in that card component it will display the number of complaints I have raised.

 But how did I dynamically get **my complaints**?
 Simple, as this dashboard is linked to a login page with authentication (**this is not shown in the example**) that means I can use the `$user` variable which holds the current username of the person logged in.
-I then refrence that username in a **WHERE** clause to get me my complaints.
+I then refrence that username in a **WHERE** clause of my SQL query to get me my complaints.

 The other important thing to note in this script block is the use of the `$Session` variable which is used to store the number of complaints I have raised.
 More information on the session variable scope can be found in the official documentation, but this variable is storing this variable per session which is established once the user is connected to the dashboard.
 I used this as I am calling this same session variable in other endpoints on my official script.